-1.2Techniques
+1.2 Techniques

 The high-level idea in Theorem 1 is to combine and balance out the two extreme solutions for the LCE problem.
 For Theorem 1(i) we use difference covers to sample a set of suffixes of T of size $O(n/\sqrt{\tau})$.
 We store a compact trie combined with an NCA data structure for this sample using $O(n/\sqrt{\tau})$ space.
 To answer an LCE query we compare characters from T until we get a mismatch or reach a pair of sampled suffixes, which we then immediately compute the answer for.
 By the properties of difference covers we compare at most $O(\tau)$ characters before reaching a pair of sampled suffixes.
-Similar ideas have previously been used to achieve trade-offs for suffix array and LCP array construction [15,26].
+Similar ideas have previously been used to achieve trade-offs for suffix array and LCP array construction [17,29].

-For Theorem 1(ii) we show how to use Rabin-Karp fingerprinting [16] instead of difference covers to reduce the space further.
+For Theorem 1(ii) and Theorem 1(iii) we show how to use Rabin-Karp fingerprinting [18] instead of difference covers to reduce the space further.
 We show how to store a sample of $O(n/\tau)$ fingerprints, and how to use it to answer LCE queries using doubling search combined with directly comparing characters.
-This leads to the output-sensitive $O(\tau \log(|\text{LCE}(i, j)|/\tau))$ query time.
-We reduce space compared to Theorem 1 by computing fingerprints on-the-fly as we need them.
-Initially, we give a Monte-Carlo style randomised data structure that may answer queries incorrectly (see Theorem 5).
-However, this solution uses only O(n) preprocessing time and is therefore of independent interest in applications that can tolerate errors.
-To get the error-free Las-Vegas style bound of Theorem 1(ii) we need to verify the fingerprints we compute are collision free; i.e. two fingerprints are equal iff the corresponding substrings of T are equal.
+This leads to the output-sensitive $O(\tau \log(|\text{LCE}(i,j)|/\tau))$ query time.
+We reduce space compared to Theorem 1(i) by computing fingerprints on-the-fly as we need them.
+Initially, we give a Monte-Carlo style randomised data structure (Theorem 1(ii)) that may answer queries incorrectly.
+However, this solution uses only O(n)

+preprocessing time and is therefore of independent interest in applications that can tolerate errors.
+To get the error-free Las-Vegas style bound of Theorem 1(iii) we need to verify the fingerprints we compute are collision free; i.e. two fingerprints are equal if and only if the corresponding substrings of T are equal.
 The main challenge is to do this in only $O(n \log n)$ time.
 We achieve this by showing how to efficiently verify fingerprints of composed samples which we have already verified, and by developing a search strategy that reduces the fingerprints we need to consider.